 Super Mario World: The Final Showdown! - My fourth hack.
 This was the first hack that I made that got accepted on SMWC.
 This hack is pretty bad.
 I honestly think it's worse than A Super Mario Adventure.
 It really lacks any sort of polish, the level design is generic, and the palettes are generally all the same.
 I tried something different, but the end result is just bleh.

 Mario's Final Quest - My fifth hack.
 This was basically all I worked on in the summer of 2016, but once school started, progress quickly slowed to a crawl.
 I didn't want to cancel it at the time, as I was pretty proud of it (for some reason), so I handed it off to three other people, and progress was getting nowhere.
 After about 7(?) months, I claimed I was back to working on it, but only finished one level.
 After that, I was done with it.
 I'm not a big fan of this hack, especially the 6-world demo.
 The level design was pretty repetitive, and not really that much fun overall.

 Super Mario Hack - My sixth hack.
 This hack was made during the ongoing development of Mario's Final Quest.
 It was originally finished in September of 2016, but was not accepted to SMWC until April of 2017.
 The hack was riddled with enough problems for it to be rejected, so I hired some beta testers and whipped a more polished version of the hack.
-This is probably the best hack I've released thus far.
+This is probably one of the better hacks I've released.
 The graphics are pretty appealing, the level design is decent enough, the songs were well-chosen, and the gimmicks separated each level from the others.